bundabrg/bcf/docs/api.md

     ```
 ## Parser

 You may wish to add your own custom parser.
-Either the built in ones are not sufficient or you
+Either the built in ones are not sufficient, or you
 have some custom arguments that need to be parsed in a special way.

 !!! note